-In addition, on August 13, 2021, the Corporation entered into a five-year, interest free term loan with the Federal Government of Canada via the ERF administered by the Department of Natural Resources.
-The ERF will provide Surge with up to \$2.1 million for the Corporation's planned gas emission reduction program which will see the Corporation build infrastructure to eliminate greenhouse gas emissions in specific operating areas.
+During the period ended December 31, 2021, the Corporation assumed two five-year, interest free term loans with the Federal Government of Canada via the Emissions Reduction Fund ("ERF") administered by the Department of Natural Resources.

+The ERF will provide Surge with up to \$11.2 million for the Corporation's planned gas emission reduction program which will see the Corporation build infrastructure to eliminate greenhouse gas emissions in specific operating areas.
 Loan repayments will begin on March 31 2025, when 10.0 percent of the repayable portion will be repaid, followed by 33.3 percent on March 31, 2026 and the remaining 56.7 percent on March 31, 2027.